 - Other goals that may be identified by the committee.

-Any member of the Active Bethel Citizens (as defined by our charter) may become a member of the committee either by attending a meeting or by notifying the committee chair of their interest and providing contact information.
+Any member of the Active Bethel Community (as defined by our charter) may become a member of the committee either by attending a meeting or by notifying the committee chair of their interest and providing contact information.
 Members shall retain that status unless a year elapses without their attendance at any meeting, or they explicitly resign their membership.
 All members of the committee shall be notified of meetings, and included in committee-related email correspondence, unless they specifically opt out.

 The committee shall have a Chair appointed by the ABC Board who is responsible for scheduling meetings, communicating with members, and reporting to the Board.
 The Chair may appoint other officers (e.g. vice-chair or secretary) at their discretion.

 In-person strategy meetings to focus on long-term goals and planning will be held quarterly, and be open to the general public.
 Minutes shall be taken and submitted to the ABC Board.
 As specific initiatives or events are planned, additional meetings will be held as necessary with a goal of keeping as much of the planning as possible online.